Polynomial Time Enumeration of t-Stack-Sortable Permutations Ending in Their Least Entry: Stack-Sorting on

 \section{Stack-Sorting on $S_n'$}

 In this section, we examine the evolution of $\pi\in S_n'$ under repeated applications of $s$.
-We begin by defining \emph{column} and \emph{block} sequences, which arise from identifying the entries of $s^{i-1}(\pi)$ sent to the right of $0$ after a single application of $s$. \begin{definition} For all $\pi\in S_n'$ and $1\le i\le \met{\pi}$, define the recurrent column sequence $C_{\pi,i}=(c_{\pi,i,j})_{j\ge1}$ such that
+We begin by defining \emph{column} and \emph{block} sequences, which arise from identifying the entries of $s^{i-1}(\pi)$ sent to the right of $0$ after a single application of $s$.
+They serve a very similar purpose to $\mathcal{M}_{\ell}(\pi)$ and $\mathcal{B}_{\ell}(\pi)$, which were previously defined by Defant\cite{defant2} in the context of establishing asymptotic bounds for $\frac{1}{n!}\sum_{\pi\in S_n}\met{\pi}$.